Toloka/docs/en/template-builder/best-practices/hotkeys.md

 {% note tip %}

-Mind the keyboard layout when setting up shortcuts: if you choose a character that looks similar in the Cyrillic and Latin layouts, it might confuse Russian-speaking Tolokers.
+Mind the keyboard layout when setting up shortcuts: if you choose a character that looks similar in the Cyrillic and Latin layouts, it might confuse Tolokers.

 {% endnote %}